microsoft/react-native-windows/local-cli/rnpm/wpf/README.md

 npm install -g react-native-cli
 ```

 Once the CLI is installed, install rnpm-plugin-wpf and initialize your project.
-Note: if you have Yarn installed, the react-native-cli will prefer to use that instead of npm, so use yarn to install `rnpm-plugin-windows`.
+Note: if you have Yarn installed, the react-native-cli will prefer to use that instead of npm, so use yarn to install `rnpm-plugin-wpf`.

 ```
 npm install --save-dev rnpm-plugin-wpf